The Three Essential Estate Planning Documents Every Woman and Family Should Know About

 How to create these documents easily

-Soon you will be able to create your medical power of attorney, financial power of attorney, and guardianship designation with Mitzi’s guidance in just a few minutes.
+Soon, you’ll be able to use Mitzi to create your medical power of attorney and related “helper” documents (like a HIPAA release and a living will or advance directive), your financial power of attorney, and your guardianship designation in just a few minutes.
 It’s designed to feel calm, supportive, and made for real life.
 No overwhelm.
 No confusion.
 Just the confidence that comes from knowing your people will be okay if something happens.

 Join the waitlist to become one of our first users.